-Hurricane Iota: Six images that capture the Category 5 storm’s ferocity
+Hurricane Iota: Images capture the Category 5 storm’s ferocity

 Iota’s furious eyewall was crackling with electricity Monday afternoon, a rarity in tropical storms and hurricanes.
 Usually, the updrafts and sideways spiral of air is insufficient to induce charge separation, which gives rise to lightning.
 But not with Iota.
 When a hurricane produces frequent lightning in its eyewall, you know it’s a top-tier storm.

-Iota’s lightning formed a continuous wall that surrounded its eye, the so-called “enveloped eyewall lightning” signature that is a staple of a rapidly-intensifying storm.
+Iota’s lightning formed a continuous wall that surrounded its eye, the “enveloped eyewall lightning” signature that is a staple of a rapidly-intensifying storm.
 A Hurricane Hunters mission even reported hail at flight level in the eyewall Sunday night, virtually unheard of in hurricane eyewalls.

 A slice through the monster